ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Enumeration

 Default:
-: Disabled
+: Disabled for connections created through initiate and rendezvous, Passive for listeners

-This property specifies whether an application wants to take advantage of transferring data across multiple paths between the same end hosts.
-Using multiple paths allows connections to migrate between interfaces as availability and performance properties change.
+This property specifies whether and how applications want to take advantage of transferring data across multiple paths between the same end hosts.
+Using multiple paths allows connections to migrate between interfaces or aggregate bandwidth as availability and performance properties change.
 Possible values are:

 Disabled:
-: The connection will not attempt using multiple paths once established
+: The connection will not allow using multiple paths once established

+Passive:
+: The connection will not actively try using multiple paths once established, but allow the peer endpoint to initiate using multiple paths and migrate existing connections to other paths.

 Handover:
-: The connection should attempt to migrate between different paths upon interface availability changes
+: The connection should only attempt to migrate between different paths when the original path is lost or becomes unreliable.
+The actual thresholds to declare a path unreliable are implementation specific.

 Interactive:
-: The connection should attempt to use multiple paths in response to loss or delay upon individual paths
+: The connection should attempt to use multiple paths in parallel in order to minimize loss and delay.
+The actual strategy is implementation specific and  my depend on the multipath protocol used, but should not aim to exceed the bandwidth provided by the best of the available paths.

+Passive-Interactive:
+: As Interactive, but only if using multiple paths was initiated by the peer endpoint.

 Aggregate:
-: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth
+: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth, possibly trading delay for bandwidth.
+The actual strategy is implementation specific.

+Passive-Aggregate:
+: As Aggregate, but only if using multiple paths was initiated by the peer endpoint.

-Enumeration values other than "Disabled" are interpreted as preferences.
+Enumeration values other than "Disabled" and "Passive" are interpreted as preferences.

+### Exposure of Alternative Addresses {#altaddr}

+Name:
+: advertises-altaddr

+Type:
+: Boolean

+Default:
+: False

+This property specifies whether addresses of other interfaces should be advertises to the peer endpoint by the protocol stack, e.g., to enable using multiple paths.
+Note that this may have privacy implications because it may make users linkable across multiple paths.

 ### Direction of communication